 Some parrots are fairly quiet, but if you are interested in one of the noisier ones, then there are things you can do to control the noise level of your bird, to a point.
 (See Noise on the New Bird Owner page)

-Choosing Your Bird Index
+Back to Choosing Your Bird Index

 The ability to mimic the human voice is the characteristic that parrots are best known for.
 It's probably the reason why most people get interested in parrots in the first place.
 Those of us who know parrots well sometimes get a bit annoyed when someone wants a bird that can talk, and talking seems to be their only criteria for buying a bird.
 We get frustrated because we know that parrots are so much more than just mimics....we know that they are intelligent, affectionate, playful, and chock full of personality.
 Most breeders wish that potential pet owners would place less emphasis on talking ability, but we also know that it's a fact that it's very cool when the bird talks.